-Rather than let George Washington's body be submitted permanently to the grave, William Thornton, a friend and prominent physician, proposed a plan to "resuscitate" the recently deceased body of George Washington.
+Rather than let George Washington's body be submitted permanently to the grave, Dr. William Thornton, a friend and prominent physician, proposed a plan to "resuscitate" the recently deceased body of George Washington.

 By Mary V. Thompson